RohithRao0507/Banking-Application/README.md

 ### Software Used
   - Eclipse Ide
-  - SceeneBuilder --> for designing
+  - SceeneBuilder --> for designing windows
   - Xampp and phpMyAdmin --> for creating and using local server

 ### Reason Behind this.